adamzvolanek/silver-barnacle/lecturebook/index.md

 + Security
     + Overview
 + File Management
-    + How files are organized in comptuers
+    + How files are organized in computers
 + Internet
     + URLs, Search Engines, Cookies, Protocols
 + Intro to Programming